Nikon D750, Sigma 35mm ƒ/1.4 DG Art, ISO 100, ƒ/1.4, 1/2000

 - 2.62′ – Nikon 85mm ƒ/1.8G

-Now when you take the Sigma 24-105mm f/4 DG OS HSM Art Lens and zoom to 105mm at the closest focusing distance you fill the frame more with the subject and get pretty nice BOKEH at ƒ/4.
+Now when you take the Sigma 24-105mm f/4 DG OS HSM Art Lens and zoom to 105mm at the closest focusing distance, you fill the frame more with the subject and get a pretty lovely BOKEH at ƒ/4.

 The question is simple.
 Do you know what your lenses will give you before your next job?